kyma-project/istio/docs/contributor/draft/rate-limiting-poc/05-global-rate-limiting-valkey.md

-# Rate limiting with [Valkey](https://github.com/valkey-io/valkey) as a key-value store
+# Configure Rate Limiting with [Valkey](https://github.com/valkey-io/valkey) as a Key-Value Store

 Apply the following resources:
 ```